2025-26 Edition

 Major themes, methods, and works in the social sciences from an interdisciplinary perspective.
 Each quarter focuses on a different topic.
 Weekly seminars emphasizing development of critical thinking skills and quantitative analysis through written work are integral to the course.

-Prerequisite: SOC SCI H1F or SOCECOL H20B
+Prerequisite: SOC SCI H1F or SOCECOL H20B.

-Same as SOC SCI H1G.
+Same as SOC SCI H1G

-Restriction: Campuswide Honors Collegium students only.
+Restrictions: Campuswide Honors Collegium only.

 (III)